posabsolute/posabsolute/README.md

 ### Current side project

-- [Zork UI](https://zork.arobase.co) - The original 1980 Zork I running untouched in the browser, wrapped in 110 animated pixel-art scenes that track the live game.
+- [Zork UI](https://zork.arobase.co) - The original 1980 Zork I in the browser, untouched, wrapped in 110 animated pixel-art scenes that react to the live game.
 Built entirely with Claude Fable 5 - [source](https://github.com/posabsolute/zork-ui) (2026).

 ### Cool but aging projects

 - [Inker](https://posabsolute.github.io/inker/) - A framework to build and send transactional emails (2015).
-- [Scrum Release Notes Mobile App](https://posabsolute.github.io/releasenotes/) - An easy way to stay informed on how your scrum projects are doing (2016).
+- [Scrum Release Notes Mobile App](https://posabsolute.github.io/releasenotes/) - A little app that tells you how your scrum projects are actually doing (2016).
 - [Grunt Generate](https://github.com/Grunt-generate/grunt-generate) - Generates files from user-defined templates (2014).

 ### Blog Posts

-For many years I maintained **position-absolute.com**, started at the height of jQuery, it was a great way to share my adventures.
-I have kept a few of my favorite posts here.
+For many years I maintained **position-absolute.com**, a blog started at the height of jQuery.
+It was a great way to share my adventures, and I kept a few favorite posts here.

 - [Rebuilding Zork's world with Claude: Fable vs everything that came before](https://posabsolute.github.io/2026/07/06/building-zork-with-fable.html) - July 6, 2026
 - [Exploring Cloudflare Workers](https://posabsolute.github.io/2024/05/28/cloudflare-worker.html) - May 28, 2024